shaurcasm/air-holland/README.md

 ## About

-Assignment for a CAE Job posting.
-Mobile development based on ReactJs, NodeJs and ExpressJs.
+A simple project for an assignment.
+Full-stack development based on ReactJs, NodeJs and ExpressJs.

 ## Deployed Site